 The joinery produced the window frames that made up 60 per cent of the external walls.
 There were numerous houses produced in this period all based on the prototype he built for himself on the corner of the Pine Trees property.
 These houses were rectangular with a large central beam that supported a gently pitched Stramit roof finished with a skin of Malthoid, bitumen and creek gravel.
 The walls were primarily glazed with timber or brick infills.

 The credit squeeze of 1961 had a deleterious effect on the Knox building enterprise.
 Shortly after he managed to obtain land in Mt Pleasant Rd, Eltham from an orchardist friend, Eddie Anderson.
 On this he began work on a large mudbrick house for his expanding family.

-During this period landscape architecture became an important part of Knox's output with work in Canberra and an environmental design for Cobungra Station in Gippsland amongst others.
+During this period landscape architecture became an important part of Knox's output with work in Canberra and an environmental design for Cobungra Station in Gippsland notable examples.

-After the partnership with Hellemons dissolved Alistair continued to designing houses until his death visiting clients on 30 July 1986 at Sunnycliffs near Mildura, Victoria.
+Alistair continued to designing houses until his death visiting clients on 30 July 1986 at Sunnycliffs near Mildura, Victoria.
 During these final years he was assisted by a young Bodhan Kusack who acted as draftsman, companion and driver.

 It was an essential part of the Knox philosophy a view that was well before its time.
 His belief was that people, their houses and the environment should be a harmonious whole.
 He loved the Australian bush and built from it's mud and used it's timber in his houses.
 For him damage to the environment meant damage to society.

-There is also an appreciable body of written work - three books, numerous magazine articles and a wealth of unpublished material, much of which appears on this site.
+There is also an appreciable body of written work - three books, numerous magazine articles and a wealth of unpublished material including an autobiography.
+Much of this is to be found here.

 Mud and Man, a history of earth building in Australasia Ted Howard 1992